rscherrer/speciome/README.md

 ## Saving whole individual genomes

 Saving the whole genomes of all individuals through time takes a lot of space, for this reason this output is controlled separately from the other output variables.
-If you set `record` and `gensave` to 1 two things will be saved every `tfreeze` generations: (1) the whole genomes of all individuals in a _freezer file_ determined by the `freezerfile` parameter, and (2) the genetic values at every locus for every individual in a _locus file_ determined by the `locifile` parameter.
+If you set `gensave` to 1 two things will be saved every `tfreeze` generations: (1) the whole genomes of all individuals in a _freezer file_ determined by the `freezerfile` parameter, and (2) the genetic values at every locus for every individual in a _locus file_ determined by the `locifile` parameter.
 Both files are binary data files (`.dat`).
-The freezer file and the locus file are automatically generated but can remain empty (would be nice to change that).

 Whole genomes are encoded in the freezer file in a different way from other variables.
 To save space, we use the fact that alleles are binary (0 or 1).
 Each value in a full genome is an allele at a specific position along one of the two haplotypes of an individual.
 Therefore, a genome contains twice as many values as there are loci, because the organisms are diploid.
 Each value is either 0 or 1 (the two possible alleles).
 Haplotypes are saved in turns, such that the first N values are all alleles of the first haplotype and the next N values are all alleles of the second haplotype, if N is the total number of loci.
 This does not mean that each saved individual genome is exactly 2N values long, though.
 In order to save space for this large amount of data, individual genomes are first split into blocks of 64 bits, and each block is converted into a 64bit integer, which is then saved to the `freezerfile` as binary.
 Therefore, the `freezerfile` output file must be interpreted on a bit-wise basis in order to retrieve the actual alleles of the individual (i.e. reading it as 64bit integers will show integer equivalents of chunks of 64 alleles).
 This also means that for each individual, a multiple of 64 bits will be written to the file, even if 2N alleles is not necessarily a multiple of 64.
 In other words, for each individual 2N bits will be written to file, and the remaining part of the last 64bit-chunk will be filled with zeros.